Module 1 of 5

 Perplexity is the exponentiated average negative log-likelihood.
 Lower is better.
 A perplexity of $k$ means the model is, on average, as uncertain as choosing uniformly among $k$ options.

 Intuitively, a perplexity of 20 means the model is, on average, as uncertain about the next token as if it were choosing uniformly among 20 options.
 A perfect model that always predicts the right token would have perplexity 1.
+The next section takes up the same average negative log-likelihood (or perplexity) as an empirical phenomenon: scaling laws describe how it decreases when you increase compute, data, or model size.

 Stop and Think